 How cool is this?
 And the next clear evening around sunset, look east (opposite the setting sun) and look for a curved gray band hugging the horizon.
 That’s the shadow of our planet Earth, cast into space!

 Shadows are amazing.
-Phil knows.
+Phil doesn’t know what he’s missing.